itzalak/pyresume/markdown2pdf/assets/resume.md

 Software Engineer Intern @ _Ciengis S.A., IPN Coimbra_

-**Project:** SaaS module for automated data extraction, analysis and business reporting for integration in broader tool.
+**Project:** SaaS module for automated data extraction, analysis, and business reporting for integration in a broader tool.

-- Backend design and implementation including RESTful API.
+- Reduced client manual workload by automating the creation of data-rich reports and dashboards.
+- Designed and implemented the backend through a RESTful API using Spring, Liquibase, and PostgreSQL.
-- Frontend implementation according to UX guidelines
+- Developed UI module using GWT according to company UX guidelines.
-- Quality assurance, unit testing, service integration and customer interviews
+- Improved quality assurance through unit testing and customer interviews.

 **Technologies:** Mainly Java 8, Spring Framework, GWT, Hibernate, Junit, Mockito.